xtr4ven-dev012/Fixed-Ero-GS/README.md

 in backend.h to change ip ( optioniol idk what will happen if you dont )

 I did not code any of this gameserver !

+# If marvelco or pisudayo want me to take this down i will! dm me on discord if they say to !